How do medical device marketers add a human touch to their message? And how can we connect online data with offline results?

 The company put together a website that can serve patients, cardiologists and “influencers” such as primary care doctors or family members.
 Tressel says the website focuses on humanizing the discussion and making it easy for people to find information.
 With doctors only able to spend a few minutes with each patient, some patients may find they come up with questions later as situations arise, such as “Can I use my ICD around Wi-Fi?” and more personal questions, such as “Can I have sex?”

 The challenge was to foster a web experience that helps people think of real-life questions, Tressel says, and provide clinically accurate information while still being down-to-earth.
 The result was an easy-to-use and welcoming interface that encourages people to ask the hard or awkward questions they might not want to bring to their doctors.
-The site was recognized as a Webby Awards finalist in 2015.
+The site was recognized as a Webby Awards finalist.